megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ## Unit 1: Programming & Software Tools

 Being a competent programmer is fundamental to computational neuroscience.
-It's important to remember that languages come and go — understanding the principles of programming is more important than spending hours memorizing one language's idiosyncrasies.
+While we outline our most frequently used programming languages below, it's important to remember that languages come and go — understanding the principles of programming is more important than spending hours memorizing one language's idiosyncrasies.

 ### The Command Line